-To make your child's recovery easier, here are a few guidelines for you to follow:
+To make your child's recovery easier, here are a few guidelines to follow.

-3. You can give your son acetaminophen (Tylenol®) every 4 hours if he is irritable or has a fever.
+You can give your son acetaminophen (Tylenol®) every four hours if he is irritable or has a fever.
 Please call us if he develops a fever over 101.5.
-If we gave him prescription pain medicine you can use this only if you think he needs it.
-The prescription pain medicine has Tylenol® in it.
+If we provided prescription pain medicine, use it only if needed.
+The prescription pain medicine has Tylenol in it.
 Do not give both.

-5. If your child has a stent we will remove the bandage in the clinic if it has not already fallen off.
-If your child does not have a stent, you should remove the bandage after 5 days.
-You can put your child in the bath to help loosen it, or get it damp with hydrogen peroxide.
+If your child has a stent we will remove the bandage in the clinic if it has not already fallen off.
+If your child does not have a stent, remove the bandage after five days.
+You can put your child in the bath to help loosen it, or dampen it with hydrogen peroxide.
 Slide the dressing off the end.
 If it gets stuck at the base of the penis it will get too tight and needs to come off immediately.
-It is OK if the bandage falls off early, just clean the area as directed.
+It is okay if the bandage falls off early.
+Simply clean the area as directed.

-6. After the bandage is off, clean the penis with hydrogen peroxide, especially around the stitches.
+After the bandage is off, clean the penis with hydrogen peroxide, especially around the stitches.
 Pat dry and apply a large amount of antibiotic ointment.
-Do this twice a day for 2 weeks.
+Do this twice a day for two weeks.
 This will reduce pain and keep the penis from sticking to the diaper.

-7. Do not put your son in the bath or shower for 5 days.
-You can sponge bathe him.
+Do not put your son in the bath or shower for five days.
+You can use a sponge bath instead.
 If the dressing becomes soiled use hydrogen peroxide and/or baby wipes, then apply the Neosporin® as usual.
-It's OK if it doesn't come totally clean.
+It's okay if it doesn't come totally clean.
 Do the best you can.

-8. Redness, swelling and/or bruising is normal and will gradually get better.
+Redness, swelling, and bruising are normal and will gradually improve.
 The swelling may get worse after the bandage comes off.

-9. Do not let your son swim or play on straddle toys/bikes/straddle swings until after his follow up appointment.
+Do not let your son swim or play on straddle toys, bikes, or straddle swings until after his follow-up appointment.